Most from Comprehensive Cover

 of all policies sold in the UK are comprehensive cover including

-short term car insurance policies - you can buy these from
+short term car insurance policies.

 Comprehensive car insurance can be a good investment, because of the